atomantic/IdeatorPromptPacks/README.md

 ## Support

 For issues or questions about prompt packs, please open an issue in this repository.
-For app-related issues, visit the [main Ideator repository](https://github.com/atomantic/Ideator).
+For app-related issues, visit the [main Idea Loom repository](https://github.com/atomantic/Idea Loom).